tmoss4/bahamas-nonprofits/index.md

 [Bahamas Diabetic Association][6] - To educate and give moral support to persons with diabetes and their family.

+[Bahamas Family Planning Association][56] - Provides a spectrum of family planning and sexual and reproductive health services.

 [Bahamas Godparent Pregnancy Youth and Family Center][7] - Non-profit crisis pregnancy and youth center offering support, education, and resources to men and women facing unplanned pregnancies.

 [Hands for Hunger][8] - Fresh, surplus food rescue; non-perishable food storage; education; and awareness.